-If you’re applying for academic positions, you need a CV that will boast your workplace skills, highlight your academic qualifications and showcases your field expertise.
+If you’re applying for academic positions, you need a CV that will make you stand out amongst all the other qualified candidates.

 You must present your CV in a manner that will attract recruiters, gauge their attention, and persuade them to shortlist you for interview.

 This guide which includes 3 academic CV examples, will help you create a CV that gets you noticed, and moves you one step closer to getting hired.

 - Academic CV examples

 - Work Experience/Career History